NaveenKaliannan/guide-to-good-software/DevOps/Jenkins.md

 Inside each **stage** block, the **steps** block contains the actual commands/instructions to be executed in that stage.
 The **deleteDir** step deletes the specified directory.
 The **dir** step is used to change the current working directory, similar to the cd command in bash/shell scripts
+* **Jenkinsfile** from github (source code management) can be used in the pipeline via SCM option.
+Note that the file should ends with Jenkinsfile, prod.Jenkinsfile, test.Jenkinsfile, Multiple Jenkins can also be included.
+* **Poll SCM** whenever the code is merged, the jenkins triggers the pipeline.
 ```
 pipeline {
   agent any